fivetran/dbt_ad_reporting/README.md

 ¹ Each Quickstart transformation job run materializes these models if all components of this data model are enabled.
 This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.

 ---

-> The individual platform models may have additional platform-specific metrics and fields better suited for deep-dive analyses at the platform level.

 ## Visualizations
 Many of the above reports are now configurable for [visualization via Streamlit](https://github.com/fivetran/streamlit_ad_reporting).
 Check out some [sample reports here](https://fivetran-ad-reporting.streamlit.app/ad_performance).